DavidSanwald/DavidSanwald.github.io/_posts/2016-12-15-listening.md

 ---
 layout: post
-title: About Being a Good Lister
+title: About Being a Good Listener
 subtitle: Some Personal Thoughts on Something I Read Today
 ---